-It's not abnormal to feel a bit congested for a few weeks after surgery but since you are describing a "hole" that "does not go through," I would recommend you make an appointment to see your surgeon to see what is going on.
+It's not abnormal to feel a bit congested for a few weeks after surgery but since you are describing a "hole" that "does not go through," I would recommend you make an appointment to see your surgeon as soon as possible.
+Based on your description, it does not sound like you have a septal perforation as the hole does not pierce the septal wall completely.
 At the same time it is important that you not go around poking inside as you may cause damage or create a problem.
-I've taken the liberty of including some information on septal perforation, but first it's important to find out what is going on.
+The best thing to do is see your surgeon for a thorough examination.

 See your surgeon!

 It is common to feel stuffiness one month after rhinoplasty.
 Rest assured.
 In addition, if you can feel a hole that does not go to the other side, then it is likely not a septal perforation.
 In either case, please see your surgeon and let them do a good examination and guide you.
 You should NOT be trying to look and feel inside your nose at this time.
 Good luck!

 If there is a hole( or possibly a tear in your nasal mucosa) and not a hole all the way through, then you do not have a septal perforation, You may have had a tear of the mucosa which usually heals on its own if it is small.
 Let your doctor evaluate it, and do not manipualte it in any way.
 Good luck.

 Rhinoplasty, What the Heck is the Hole in the Nostril, and Why the Stuffiness?

 A septal perforation is a hole through the nasal septum (center divider of the nose between the nostrils).
 You should visit your rhinoplasty surgeon and point out your concern.